What Is Vodka Made from, Anyway?

 You’ve reached for it when you’re mixing up a martini or screwdriver, but have you ever wondered what vodka is made from, or how?
 Get the ins and outs of America’s best-selling spirit here.

 When it’s time for cocktails, I’m almost always reaching for a bottle of vodka.
-The spirit can be mixed into whatever my friends and I have a taste for that night, whether that be a fruity punch, spicy Moscow mule or something infused with fresh herbs.
+The spirit can be mixed into whatever my friends and I have a taste for that night, whether that be a fruity punch or spicy Moscow mule.

 Despite its unmatched versatility, I’d never really given vodka’s background much of thought.
 How complicated can a spirit that goes with everything even be, right?
 As it turns out, quite a bit of time, resources and energy go into each bottle of crystal clear vodka.
 Keep reading for an in-depth look at how and what vodka is made of.